 We visit Everest Base Camp when the conditions are at their best.
 But in very rare circumstances, bad weather means that flights to or from Lukla are cancelled.
 In this case, we take a helicopter.
 We don’t cover costs associated with changes outside our control (Force Majeure), so in this case you’d have to pay for the helicopter transfer.
 This is usually around $80 – $300 per person per flight.

 Can I pay in instalments?

 Of course!
 To secure your place on the expedition, you need to pay a deposit of €399.
 After that, you can pay as much as you like, whenever you like.
-The full amount is due two months before departure, but you can deposit money into your account whenever suits you.
+The full amount is due three months before departure, but you can deposit money into your account whenever suits you.